rockstorm101/GMAT/README.md

 ## Support

-For bugs, feature requests, comments or advise please fill in an issue.
+For bugs, feature requests, comments or advise please fill in an issue [here](https://github.com/rockstorm101/GMAT/issues).